kamos1/handout/pull_request.md

 _What should the reviewer look at.
 Are there any potential red flags or concerns you have?
 How will the reviewer see the code (can they run it locally, etc?)_

-- Look at test files
+- Look at test folder.
+Don't about the server tests, this PR is for the he

 ## Any background context you want to provide?
+- Don't worry about the server test.
+If you have questions about let's discuss them but

 ## Screenshots (if appropriate)